puehcl/python-telegram-bot-api/README.md

 Optionals are the optional parameters that can be used by the telegram api, in the case of `send_photo_when`, `{"caption": "A photo of some mountains"}` would be a valid optional parameter.
-The `result_generator` function can also return optional parameters as the last item in a tuple or a list, for example
+The `result_generator` function can also return optional parameters as the last item in a tuple, for example
 ```python
 def get_photo(update):
     return open("photo.png", "rb"), {"caption": "some photo"}